metabarcoding/obitools4-doc/content/docs/commands/basics/obicount/_index.md

 #### {{< obi obicount >}} specific options

 - {{< cmd-option name="variants" short="v" >}}
-  When present, output the number of variants (sequence records) in the sequence file.
+  when present, output the only the number of sequence records in the file.
   {{< /cmd-option >}}

 - {{< cmd-option name="reads" short="r" >}}
-  When present, output the number of reads (the sum of sequence counts) in the sequence file.
+  when present, output only the sum of sequence counts in the file.
   {{< /cmd-option >}}

 - {{< cmd-option name="symbols" short="s" >}}
-  When present, output the number of symbols (nucleotides) in the sequence file.
+  when present, output only the number of nucleotides in the file.
   {{< /cmd-option >}}

+ It is possible to combine two of the above options.

 {{< option-sets/input >}}